-Customer service used to be calling a 1-800 number and listening to elevator music for 8 minutes until a representative picked up.
+Customer service used to be solely about calling a 1-800 number and listening to elevator music for 8 minutes until a representative picked up.
 Not anymore.
 According to Customer Thermometer’s Customer Service Stats for 2019:

-At the rate we’re moving and with Millennials becoming a significant buying cohort, online customer service may replace call centers (and elevator music) all together.
+At the rate we’re moving and with Millennials becoming a significant buying cohort, online customer service may replace call centers (and elevator music) in the future.
 Users will be engaged by tech support before they even know they have a problem.
 Instead of turning to their telephone, consumers will turn to Google to find the answers they’re looking for.

-While brands are under increasing pressure to deliver superior online customer support, they are faced with the fact that online service is far more complex than responding to emails and picking up the phone.
-Its an all encompassing online strategy, a method for helping customers find the answers they need.
+While brands are under increasing pressure to deliver superior online customer support, they are faced with the fact that online service is far more complex than simply responding to emails and picking up the phone.
+It’s an all encompassing online strategy, a method for helping customers find the answers they need quickly and efficiently.

 A Comprehensive FAQ Page

 A comprehensive frequently asked questions, or support page is the backbone of any online customer service initiative.
-This is especially true in our case, we sell a product (application status pages) that people may or may not know exactly how to use.
+This is especially true in our case. we sell a product (IT status pages) that people may or may not know exactly how to use.

 Install Live Chat Software